pprevos/r4h2o/manuscript/r4h2o_16_close.md

-# 12. In Closing {#close}
+# In Closing {#close}

-You have reached the end of the /Data Science for Water Professionals/ course.
+You have reached the end of the _Data Science for Water Professionals_ course.
 I hope you find it interesting and useful to see how writing code enables you to analyse data in a way that is useful, sound and aesthetic.

 As stated in the introduction, this course only introduces you to the possibilities of the R language.
 My aim is to motivate you to want to learn more about writing data science code to manage this precious resource.